 - Remove from oven and sprinkle the chocolate chips evenly over the cookie base.

-- Remove from oven and smear the chocolate evenly with a rubber or offset spatula.
+- Remove from oven and smear the chocolate evenly with an offset spatula.

-- Sprinkle with the remaining crushed candy canes.
+- Sprinkle with the remaining 1/2 cup crushed candy canes.

 - Refrigerate for 30 minutes.
-Using a pizza cutter, trim along the rough edges (those are for you to munch on right away!) and cut the entire cookie into squares or triangles.
+Using a pizza cutter, trim along the rough edges (those are for you to munch on right away!) and cut the entire cookie into 32 squares.